 Do you take insurance?

 Unfortunately, I do not take insurance.
-Solace Psychological Services, PLLC is a fee for service provider.
+Lauren Hoyt, LLC is a fee for service provider.
 You will be asked to pay at the beginning or end of each session.
 Payments are made by cash, check, debit/credit card and HSA cards.
 Although I do not accept insurance for direct payment, your insurance provider my include out-of-network providers.
-A statement or superbill can be provided, upon you request, if you would like to submit for reimbursement with you insurance company.
+A statement or superbill can be provided, upon you request, if you would like to submit for reimbursement with your insurance company on your own.
 Please contact you insurance provider for more details.

 What is PACT or Psychobiological Approach to Couples Therapy?